rh-aiservices-bu/llm-on-openshift/serving-runtimes/vllm_runtime/README.md

 # vLLM Runtime

 The [vLLM](https://docs.vllm.ai/en/latest/index.html) runtime can be used with Open Data Hub and OpenShift AI Single-Model Serving stack to serve Large Language Models (LLMs) as an alternative to Caikit+TGIS or standalone TGIS.
-Currently supported models are listed [here](https://docs.vllm.ai/en/latest/models/supported_models.html) (in the current version of vLLM, Microsoft's Phi-2 is broken).
+Currently supported models are listed [here](https://docs.vllm.ai/en/latest/models/supported_models.html).

 Note that as this runtime is specifically meant to run LLMs and uses custom kernels based on CUDA, a **GPU is required** to load models.